VirgilSecurity/chat-back4app-android/README.md

 [Final project][_final_project].
 If you missed pieces from the puzzle, open the E2EE project branch.
 You can insert your application credentials in this code (as you did during the article) and build the project.

 Don’t forget to subscribe to our [Youtube channel][_youtube].
-Where you find video series on how to do End-to-End Encryption.
+There you will find a video series on how to do End-to-End Encryption.

 Also, use Virgil Security to verify the integrity of data at any point.
 Data Integrity is essential to anyone who wants to guarantee that their data has not been tampered with.
-[Our tutorial][_data_integrity] provides mode details.
+[Our tutorial][_data_integrity] provides more details.

-More information about what you can build with Virgil Security you will find [here][_virgil_www].
+You can find more information about what you can build with Virgil Security [here][_virgil_www].

 **Follow our posts on Back4App.** In the next tutorial, we will be helping two people or IoT devices to communicate with End-to-End Encryption with [PFS][_pfs] enabled.
 You’ll find out how to protect previously intercepted traffic from being decrypted even if the main private key is compromised.